-Americano is a variant of espresso coffee that caters to the taste of the American population.
+Americano is a variant of espresso coffee that caters to the flavor of the American population.
 A long black is its substitution for the southern places such as Australia and New Zealand.
-Even though the two drinks are similar, the way they’re brewed and the taste profiles they present are considerably different.
+Even though the two drinks are similar, the way they’re brewed and the profiles they present are considerably different.
 You can learn about these two drinks through this article.

 What is Long black coffee?